Yoonsen/ngram-pwa-new/README.md

 - National Library of Norway's DH-Lab for the ngram API
 - Cursor AI for assistance in codebase conversion and development
-- Claude AI for pair programming support
+- ChatGPT AI for pair programming support
 - The open-source community for various tools and libraries

 ## License